elenderg/PAL-1000/instruções de compilação.md

 `If the other term's variable is nil, abort with "Invalid use of /, I don't understand the variable '" then the other term's phrase then "'." and the rider; exit.`

-`Add an intermediate given "ratio_" and the rider's token's first.`
+`Add an intermediate given "ratio" and the rider's token's first.`

-`Add several fragments given "put_" and the term's variable and "_and_" and the other term's variable and "_into_" and the intermediate and the rider's token's first.`
+`Add several fragments given "put" and the term's variable and "and" and the other term's variable and "into" and the intermediate and the rider's token's first.`

 `Put the intermediate into the term's variable.`